JezerM/web-greeter/README.md

 sudo make install
 ```

-This will build and install **web-greeter** in a zippy way, which compresses the python code as a
+This will build **web-greeter** in a virtal environment, compile some bindings with `gcc` and
-zip and uses it as a binary.
+package all the files to be installed.

 See [latest release][releases].

+### Uninstall

+Use `sudo make uninstall` to uninstall web-greeter, but preserving web-greeter.yml and themes.
+Either, use `sudo make uninstall_all` to remove everting related to web-greeter.

 ## Theme JavaScript API
 [Antergos][Antergos] documentation is no longer available, although it is accesible through [Web Archive][WebArchive].
 Current and updated documentation is available at [gh-pages][gh-pages].